netgroup-polito/un-orchestrator/README_COMPILE.md

 	; - libmicrohttpd-dev: embedded micro http server
-	; - libxml2-dev: nice library to parse and create xml ; - ethtool: utilities to set some parameters on the NICs (e.g., disable TCP offloading)
+	; - libxml2-dev: nice library to parse and create xml ; - ethtool: utilities to set some parameters on the NICs (e.g., disable TCP offloading) ; - gitL utility to download the source code of the universal node and of other libraries

 	$ sudo apt-get install build-essential cmake cmake-curses-gui libboost-all-dev libmicrohttpd-dev libxml2-dev ethtool